 Please keep in mind this workshop just teaches the basics.
 For a proper and secure production setup please contact us at kontakt@iits-consulting.de

-- Install Terraform in the Version 1.9.0 We would recommend to use the tool tfenv
+- Install Terraform in the version 1.9.0.
+To manage different versions of Terraform on your machine, we recommend to use the tool tfenv

 - A proper Shell.
 If you are using Windows please use GitBash